VysotskiVadim/VysotskiVadim.blog/_drafts/calculate-lint-version.markdown

 ## Introduction

-When you write custom linter rule, you connect two dependencies in `build.gradle` file
+When you write custom a linter rule, you connect two dependencies in `build.gradle` file
 ```groovy
 compileOnly "com.android.tools.lint:lint-api:$lint_version"